darpan-jain/crowd-counting-using-tensorflow/README.md

 ### TRAINING CUSTOM MODEL

 A custom model had to trained for accurate implementation.
-The following steps were taken for the same.
+The following steps were taken for the same:

 1. **Annotated training data** had to be prepared before being given to the model.
 2. ***LabelImg*** was used for this purpose, to draw bounding boxes around objects of interest in the training images.